Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/01-aie_a_to_z/01-custom_base_platform_creation.md

      ![](images/CIPS.png)

-4. To avoid having to manually configure the CIPS and NoC blocks to get a working base configuration, click the ***Run Block Automation*** link that appears at the top of the IP integrator canvas.
+4. To avoid having to manually connect the CIPS and NoC blocks to get a working base configuration, click the ***Run Block Automation*** link that appears at the top of the IP integrator canvas.
 Configure the system with one memory controller, one PL clock, and one PL reset.

      ![](images/cips_blockauto.png)